alimp5/sample1/README.md

-# sample1
-# my_codes
+# My Sample Codes
-# These codes are mine.
-# these codes and scripts are't useful for you.
+# These codes and scripts aren't useful for you.
 # here is my Temporary.
-# have a great time dear.
+# have a great time dear; By3 by3.
-# By3 bY3.